lsav/led-headboard/README.md

 # LED sunrise headboard project

-Arduino project to control an RGB LED string with Adafruit TLC 59711 PWM driver.
+Arduino project to control an RGB LED string using PWM from the ATMega328P and a MOSFET circuit per channel.
 The Arduino accepts Bluetooth commands via HC-05 module.

 Current status: sunrise emulation is functional.
 TODO: implement a light show mode for fun.

 ## Serial API